 Spiritualism was founded upon physical mediumship.
 In 1848 two young girls, who later became world famous physical mediums, established communication with the spirit of a murdered peddler.
 They were Margaret and Kate Fox, they did this by establishing a code via rappings, or what is technically called percussion.

 For any kind of phenomena to be categorised as physical it must impinge upon one or more of the five physical senses, ie. you must be able to see it, hear it or feel it etc. and everyone present will witness the same event.
-Over the 150 plus years since Hydesville there has been a vast array of phenomena produced by the Spirit world, there now follows a list of some of them:
+Over the 150 plus years since Hydesville there has been a vast array of phenomena produced by the Spirit world.

 I can personally attest to both of these apports as I was sat next to Judith when they were produced.
 Judith’s spirit control, Amy, called forward the recipient from the audience, extended Judith’s hand palm down, and as the recipient placed their hand beneath, it simply appeared there.

 Because the voice box can very often be small and very quiet, the assistance of a trumpet is often used to not only amplify the sound but also to direct to the person they wish to speak to.
-A seance trumpet is a cone of aluminium about 2 feet long (60cms) by making the voice box in the small end it will act as a simple megaphone and amplify the sounds.
+A séance trumpet is a cone of aluminium about 2 feet long (60 cm).
+By making the voice box in the small end it will act as a simple megaphone and amplify the sounds.

-Ectoplasm is a substance taken from the mediums body and according to Arthur Findlay, mixed with an etheric substance.
+Ectoplasm is a substance taken from the medium’s body.
+According to Arthur Findlay the organic substance is mixed with an etheric substance to form the ectoplasm.
 This enables the spirit controls to affect physical matter.
 Depending upon the way it was developed it is very often light sensitive.
-For that reason many seances are held in either total darkness or a low red light.
+For that reason many séances are held in either total darkness or a low red light.

 Ectoplasm is extruded from the medium through any opening, very often through either the mouth, ears or nostrils.
 The picture (left) shows Jack Webber with ectoplasm streaming from his mouth.
 Also see picture above where it is coming out of one of his ears to produce a voice box for direct voice phenomena.